 For white wines, the tannin content is 0.3 g / l, but for red wines it is up to 2.5 g / l (see a list of all wine ingredients below) total extract ).
 For an objective measurability was the Tanninindex developed.
 The low proportion in white wines is mainly due to the nature of the winemaking because here at the fermentation As a rule, no combs and grape seeds are involved.
 Only one Maceration a higher proportion of tannin is also achieved in white wines.
 Over time, the tannin content in wine softens in a natural way, because of the polymerization Larger molecules are formed as depot to be precipitated and to bottle bottom decline.

 The origin of tannins is divided into two groups.
-The "grape tannins" come from the kernels, combs (rappen, stalks) and the shells of grapes; only a very small part comes from the pulp.
+The "grape tannins" come from the cores, ridges (combs, stalks) and the shells of grapes; only a very small part comes from the pulp.
 They are also called flavonoid Tannins, condensed tannins or proanthocyanidins.
 These in turn consist of Prodelphinidinen (only in bowls and stems) and Procyanidinen (also in grape seeds).
 These make up the main ingredient in wine.
-The second group of "woody tannins" with much lower content comes from the wood at one barrel aging or.
+The second group of "woody tannins" with much lower content comes from the wood at one barrel aging respectively.
 Barrique, These are also called hydrolyzable tannins or ellagannins.
 By oxidation and sour hydrolysis they decompose ellagic acid and gallic acid, These tannins promote the polymerization of anthocyanins to intensely colored color pigments.
 They contribute positively to color stabilization and to the ability to age in red wine.

-Since the mid-1980s, various techniques have been used in red wine making to improve the taste in the direction of "mild" on the one hand and the positive effect of tannins on the other aging or. bottle aging on texture and durability to improve.
+Since the mid-1980s, several techniques have been used in red wine making to improve the taste in the direction of "mild" on the one hand and the positive effect of tannins on the other aging respectively. bottle aging on texture and durability to improve.
 That's especially true Barrique the proportion of new barrels, the type of oak and the extent of toasting, Regulating the tannin content by beautiful, as well as a targeted, metered oxygen supply means micro-oxygenation, New is the use of oenological tannins (especially Holzbürtige), which are used individually in winemaking: in the maceration, after this BSA, before the barrel aging or before bottling, The not uncontroversial use has any taste-altering effect.
 There are two negative terms for the tanning taste green tannins and tannin to lose, See also below wine address and wine review,

 Oenological Tannin: By Simon A. Eugster - Own Work, CC BY 3.0 , Link